 Educating Children ~ Empowering Communities

-We support 10 schools, 120 teachers and 2000 children in poor, rural communities of western Nepal:
+We support 8 schools, 100 teachers and over 1500 children in poor, rural communities of western Nepal:

 We fund and project manage school building and facilities improvement projects.